-There’s no denying the fact: marketing is vital for nonprofits.
-Whether a charity needs to raise important funds, improve awareness of a cause or encourage local people to volunteer, marketing is the answer.
+There’s no denying the fact: that marketing is vital for nonprofits.
+Whether a charity needs to raise important funds, improve awareness of a cause, or encourage local people to volunteer, marketing is the answer.
 It’s a huge driving force behind donations, and it can be incredibly powerful when it comes to shaping public discourse and making an issue known.

 But there’s a problem.
 Nonprofits tend not to have huge budgets at their disposal, and that means that teams need to be a little smarter when it comes to planning and executing their digital strategies.
 And many of the best-known nonprofits are doing exactly this, embracing creativity and ingenuity to create powerful marketing campaigns that demand attention, without ever breaking the bank.